Uribouz/badminton-matching-app/README.md

     z.
 Last match history depends on the match changes
 14. Maybe rethink about how wait players affected shuffle decisions --> Removed wait players affected the decision in shuffle
+    Z. Bugs fixed: First click in stand-by list is ignored